Multibit-Legacy/multibit-hd/mbhd-brit/src/main/doc/Overview-of-BRIT.md

 * a means to collect extremely small amounts of bitcoin per transaction efficiently
 * no requirement for a central service beyond a single anonymous initial contact
-* payments via a blockchain
+* payments via the Bitcoin blockchain
 * encrypted messages to avoid snooping, man-in-the-middle and replay attacks
 * income can be allocated to other parties efficiently and anonymously